Help Someone Feel Better About Themselves

 People used to stop in the streets to have a chat, take the time to speak to their neighbours when walking by.
-Smartphones and computers have distanced us from our communication with our fellow human beings.
+Sadly, smartphones, computers and social media have distanced us from our communication with our fellow human beings.

-I see this a lot when riding public transport in Vienna.
-We are so immersed in the information we are reading online, that we do not even for a moment, raise our heads when someone sits down next to us.
+I see this a lot when I am on public transport in Vienna.
+Everyone is so immersed in the information we they reading online (myself included), that we do not even for a moment, raise our heads when someone sits down next to us.

-Of course, I am not making any generalizations, it just seems to be the norm in our daily lives.
+Not making any generalizations either, it just seems to be the norm in our daily lives.

 You can take actions to help someone feel better or do something good for another person.Not next month, not next week, but today.

 Why Help Someone Feel Better?